etcd/raspi-home-sensors/README.md

 # raspi-home-sensors

-This repository contains code for a Raspberry Pi to monitor a home environment via sensors (e.g., hygrometer, thermometer) and write its data to a Google Sheet.
+This repository contains code that enables a Raspberry Pi (Model 4 B, although other raspis may work) to regularly poll a DHT22 sensor for humidity and temperature and write its data to a Google Sheet.
+The code is lightweight and highly resilient against many types of failure.
+The code has multiple levels of failsafe and will restart operation automatically when it encounters errors (for example, whether internet connectivity goes out for 1 second or 1 year, the code will resume data transfer the moment internet connectivity is regained).

+Furthermore, since the Raspi Model 4 B comes with wireless integrated LAN, it only needs a single physical connection for power, enabling high portability for this project.

 # Set up Google Sheets